BDC Hamburger Icon

 What is blockchain?

-• Blockchain databases are transparent.
-Unlike with a standard centralized database or ledger, multiple independent parties hold copies of the database, which cross-reference each other for accuracy.
-Members of the public can check more than one database to verify an individual data record.
+• Blockchain databases are transparent: Unlike a standard centralized database or ledger, blockchain databases are held by multiple independent parties who cross-reference each other for accuracy.
+Members of the public can check multiple copies of the database to verify an individual data record.

-• Blockchain databases are immutable.
-Data cannot be changed after it has been entered onto a ledger.
+• Blockchain databases are immutable: Data cannot be changed after it has been entered into a ledger.
 If a mistake is made, a new data item must be added to the ledger to reverse the previous one.
-Both items of data exist and are visible on all copies of the ledger.
+Both data items exist and are visible on all copies of the ledger.

 How will blockchain affect digital marketing?

-Marketers could use this information to understand what actions they need to take to improve in areas and on devices where they’re not doing well.
-The same data could be used to determine why some locations are featured on Google Local Pack results and others are not.
+Marketers could use these data analytics insights to identify actions needed to improve visibility in specific regions and on particular devices.
+The same data could help determine why some locations appear in Google’s Local Pack results while others do not.

 TipBottom line